|

 Eurail Selectpass (3 countries), as low as $243

-long-established specialists on rail travel in Europe, and on
+the long-established specialists on rail travel in Europe,

-their website you can find point-to-point rail tickets for single
+and on their website you can find point-to-point rail

 Rail Passes are

-4 days, 8 days, or 12 days unlimited train travel in Italy in
+gives 4 days, 8 days, or 12 days unlimited train travel in

-train travel in a 1 month period at a great discount if you
+unlimited train travel in a 1 month period at a great

-will be traveling throughout Italy with a friend or more.
+discount if you will be traveling throughout Italy with a

 Here's the link to get the Italian Passes: